codehaus/swiby/demo/readme.txt

 Implementation of the ruby quiz #159 Word Search Generator http://rubyquiz.strd6.com/quizzes/159-word-search-generator.

-Game where the player must find all the words hidden on a grid containing letters.
+Game where the player must find all the words hidden in a grid containing letters.

 > cd word_puzzle
 > jruby -I../../core/lib puzzle_game.rb

 ** Manual tests

-A lot of features are tested using manual tests in Swiny.
+A lot of features are tested using manual tests in Swiby.

 To launch all the manual tests go to the core directory.

 > cd core
 > jruby -Ilib test\manual\test_all.rb